Phones 4U court case: EE boss recorded clandestine lunch with Telefonica chief

 Details of the lunch meeting emerged in the ongoing civil case brought by Phones4U In Administration against EE, Vodafone, and Telefonica over allegations they colluded to destroy Phones4U by all agreeing to terminate their contracts with the retailer.

-At the lunch, Dunne raised concerns about the pricing strategy behind 4G and wanted to establish a pricing structure that recognised 4G’s enhanced value.
-He was concerned other networks/ discounting 3G could lead to the market being devalued and a 4G premium not being viable.
+Swantee said that at the lunch Dunne raised concerns about the pricing strategy behind 4G and wanted to establish a pricing structure that recognised 4G’s enhanced value.
+He was concerned other networks discounting 3G could lead to the market being devalued and a 4G premium not being viable.

-It emerged in court that there was a discussion in which Dunne was seeking to persuade EE not to set its 4G prices independently but to coordinate its approach with the other MNOs.
+Swantee explained in his evidence there was a discussion in which Dunne was seeking to persuade EE not to set its 4G prices independently but to coordinate its approach with the other MNOs.

-Swantee was last week questioned for nearly two days by Phones4U barrister Kenneth MacLean.
+Swantee was questioned for nearly two days by Phones 4U barrister Kenneth MacLean.
 Much of the questioning concerned the Landmark lunch.

 Swantee explained EE had a Standstill Agreement whereby the networks would give EE a month to obtain regulatory approval to launch its 4G services without trying to stop the launch through litigation EE needed to receive the approval from the regulatory authorities to have a change in its licence to use its 1800 MHz for 4G services.